Signature Books: Present

-Controversy and criticism
+Criticism

 A number of books produced by the publisher related to Mormon history have been considered controversial.
-Some authors view this as "quality liberal thinking on controversial LDS topics."
-Terryl Givens states that the publisher is "the main vehicle for publications that challenge the borders of Mormon orthodoxy."
+Some Signature Books authors view this as "quality liberal thinking on controversial LDS topics," while some more orthodox writers view Signature as "the main vehicle for publications that challenge the borders of Mormon orthodoxy," as Terryl Givens wrote.

+Many Signature Books authors have been excommunicated from the LDS Church, and some have resigned their membership, often for causes related to their Signature Books publication.
+These include D. Michael Quinn, Lavina Fielding Anderson, Brent Metcalfe, David P. Wright, Dan Vogel, Grant H. Palmer, Stan Larson, Simon G. Southerton, H. Michael Marquardt, David J. Buerger, Edward J. Ashment, Janice Merrill Allred, Paul Toscano, and Maxine Hanks.

+Controversy with FARMS

-Signature Books is sometimes at odds with the Foundation for Ancient Research and Mormon Studies (FARMS), an organization of Mormon scholars and apologists which promotes orthodox Mormon historical scholarship.
+Signature Books was sometimes at odds with the Foundation for Ancient Research and Mormon Studies (FARMS), an organization of Mormon scholars and apologists which promoted orthodox Mormon historical scholarship.
 Author Simon Southerton referred to Signature Books as "a perennial thorn in the side of FARMS."
-One example was Signature Book's publication of Grant H. Palmer's book An Insider's View of Mormon Origins.
+One example was Signature Book's publication of Grant H. Palmer's 2002 book An Insider's View of Mormon Origins.
 The publication of this book immediately resulted in five negative book reviews by FARMS.
 Ron Priddis of Signature Books responded to these reviews by stating: "Is nothing beyond the reach of sarcasm by FARMS polemicists?"

-At one point in early 1991, FARMS claims that Signature Books threatened a lawsuit over several reviews of its books that appeared in the Review on Books of the Book of Mormon.
-The item which initiated the lawsuit threat was a book review published by Stephen E. Robinson, on Signature-published The Word of God: Essays on Mormon Scripture, in which Robinson blasted, "Korihor's back, and this time he's got a printing press.
+In 1992 Signature Books threatened to sue FARMS for referring to some of its writers as "anti-Mormon" in reviews of its books that appeared in the Review on Books of the Book of Mormon.
+The reviews that initiated the threatened suit were of the Signature-published The Word of God: Essays on Mormon Scripture.
+In one of the contested reviews Stephen E. Robinson had written, "Korihor's back, and this time he's got a printing press.
 In its continuing assault upon traditional Mormonism, Signature Books promotes with its recent and dubiously titled work, The Word of God, ...naturalistic assumptions...in dealing with Latter-day Saint belief."

-Signature Books asserts that several of the scholars who participated in New Approaches considered themselves active and participating members of the LDS faith.
+Signature Books asserts that several of the scholars who participated in New Approaches to the Book of Mormon: Explorations in Critical Methodology considered themselves active and participating members of the LDS faith.
 The FARMS reviewers, for their part, considered these authors to be opponents to the LDS tradition.
-Signature management made an inquiry with the FARMS management, holding that such inferences were insulting and could be considered libelous.
+And indeed at least three of the authors in New Approaches were shortly afterward excommunicated from the church.
+Signature management made an inquiry with FARMS management, holding that such inferences were insulting and could be considered libelous.
 Signature then requested a retraction.